facebookresearch/active-mri-acquisition/docs/index.rst

 Welcome to active_mri's documentation!
 ==================================================
-``active_mri`` is a package that lets you apply reinforcement learning techniques to solve active MRI acquisition problems.
+``active_mri`` is a package that allows the application of reinforcement learning techniques to fastMRI data.
+In particular, active_mri enables training of the active cartesian k-space sampling policies.

 .. automodule:: rl_env
     :members: